-Welcome to Stockholm International Swimming Club!
+Welcome to the Stockholm International Swimming Club!

-Here are the courses that we offer:
+Here are the courses we offer:

-- Swimming 101, course for beginners
+- Swimming 101: for beginners

-- Swimming 102, continuation course
+- Swimming 102: continuation course

-- Crawl 101, for beginners
+- Crawl 101: for beginners

-- Crawl 102, continuation
+- Crawl 102: continuation

-What should I bring?
+What should I bring to swimming lessons?

 - Goggles (you can also borrow a pair from us if you are unable to buy a pair)

-- Wear slipper in the pool area.
+- Wear flip-flops in the pool area and showers.

 - Avoid touching your face or eyes.